All Episodes

 That's how we describe it.

-And periodically when I'd interview, I I'd ask you, is there anything that we're saying that's wrong?
+And periodically, when I'd interview, I'd ask you, is there anything that we're saying that's wrong?

-Um, I think I also said there's a lot more to come, and so slowly.
+I think I also said there's a lot more to come.

-I know you guys were busy in Congress today, um trying to steal our money because Octo uh Ocasio Cortez wants ninety percent of of taxes on business and seventy percent marginal tax.
+I know you guys were busy in Congress today trying to steal our money because Casio-Cortez wants 90% of taxes on business and 70% marginal tax.

-But let's go through what you learned from the or testimony and the page testimony in particular that was just released a few hours ago.
+But let's go through what you learned from the Orr testimony and the PAGE testimony in particular that was just released a few hours ago.

-Well, as as you know, we've had the page testimony for some time because that was part of the task force that we set up uh last Congress, and so the frustrating part in of this is is that we've been asking for the Department of Justice to release these transcripts uh for months now.
+Well, as you know, we've had the PAGE testimony for some time because that was part of the task force that we set up last Congress.

-And don't forget there are still about seventy some interviews that the House Intelligence Committee did, and then you have to add on the fifteen roughly uh transcripts that uh interviews that the task force did.
+And then you have to add on the 15 roughly transcripts, interviews that the task force did.

-So there's eighty in total, and of which you've only seen a couple of them.
+So there's 80 in total, and of which you've only seen a couple of them.

-So as this starts to come out, uh I think what you'll see uh is that all of this is unusual.
+So as this starts to come out, I think what you'll see is that all of this is unusual.

 That's probably the first thing I would start with.

-There was the activity that was being undertaken by the Justice Department and the FBI uh was uh they would say unusual.
+There was the activity that was being undertaken by the Justice Department and the FBI was, they would say, unusual.

-Uh I would say it would more like corruption, uh, but uh steps that uh never never have been taken uh before at the DOJ or the FBI, starting with the fact that they use the counterintelligence capabilities, the capabilities that are used to target terrorists and bad guys overseas, and they turned it on to a political party.
+I would say more like corruption, but steps that never have been taken before at the DOJ or the FBI, starting with the fact that they use the counterintelligence capabilities, the capabilities that are used to target terrorists and bad guys overseas, and they turned it onto a political party.

 She talks about for the first time that there was some verification file as it relates to the dossier.

-Now, I would argue that that is a complete impossibility, considering that under sworn testimony and an interrogatory in Great Britain that in fact Christopher Steele said he can't corroborate his own dossier, and it's raw intelligence and he has no idea if it's true at all.
+Now, I would argue that that is a complete impossibility, considering that under sworn testimony and an interrogatory in Great Britain, that, in fact, Christopher Steele said he can't corroborate his own dossier, and it's raw intelligence, and he has no idea if it's true at all, maybe 50-50.

-So how could anyone corroborate something that the it th the author of says he can't corroborate?
+So how could anyone corroborate something that the author of says he can't corroborate?

 That's impossible.

-Well, I think what you're gonna see when this all when this all comes out, and look, there's gonna have to be more interviews are gonna have to be conducted.
+Well, I think what you're going to see when this all comes out, and look, there's going to have to be more interviews are going to have to be conducted.

 The best thing that could possibly happen is the Department of Justice to actually take a deep look at this and analyze it.